Error Handling with Promises

 })

-.catch(alert); // Error: Whoops!
+.catch(console.log); // Error: Whoops!

-In a regular try..catch, we can analyze the error and maybe rethrow it if we can't handle it.
+In a regular try...catch, we can analyze the error and maybe rethrow it if we can't handle it.
 Is the same thing possible for promises?

 View Answer:

 Interview Response: Yes, the same thing is possible for promises.
-If we throw inside .catch, the control goes to the next closest error handler, and if we handle the error and finish usually, it continues to the next closest successful .then handler.
+If we throw inside .catch, the control goes to the next closest error handler, and if we handle the error and finish usually, it continues to the next closest successful Promise.then() handler.

 Code Example: